Endeios/java-kata/kata.md

 LU: "Sure, we can try, But I am not a great programmer, can we do it?"

 BR: "Absolutely!
-One could actually learn programming, by doing, with just katas: we just need to start from the beginning: We will use the super technique of Pair Programming"
+One could actually learn programming, by doing, with just katas: we just need to start from the beginning: We will use the superior technique of Pair Programming"

 LU: "Another programmer's thing..."